android/wear-os-samples/DataLayer/README.md

 - Google+ Community: https://plus.google.com/communities/105153134372062985968
 - Stack Overflow: http://stackoverflow.com/questions/tagged/android

-If you've found an error in this sample, please file an issue in the issue tracker
+If you've found an error in this sample, please file an issue in the issue tracker.

 Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.
 Please see CONTRIBUTING.md for more details.